VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

 4. Why should JavaScript files be analyzed during application mapping?
 5. What information can JavaScript reveal about an application's attack surface?
 6. How would you build an API inventory?
-7. Why should an API inventory include more than endpoint URLs?
+7. Why should an API inventory contain more than endpoint URLs?
-8. What security boundaries should be identified in a modern application?
+8. What trust boundaries should be identified in a modern application?
-9. What is the difference between authentication and authorization in API testing?
+9. What is the difference between authentication and authorization?
+10. How would you test an authentication lifecycle?
-10. What is BOLA?
+11. What is object-level authorization?
-11. What is BFLA?
+12. What is function-level authorization?
-12. What is property-level authorization?
+13. What is property-level authorization?
-13. What is mass assignment?
+14. What is mass assignment?
+15. Why should controlled identities and known object ownership be used during authorization testing?
-14. Why should API methods be tested independently?
+16. Why should API methods sometimes be evaluated independently?
+17. How can content-type differences affect backend processing?
-15. Why should multiple API versions be compared?
+18. Why can older API versions be security-relevant?
-16. Why can a GraphQL endpoint represent a large attack surface despite using one URL?
+19. Why are hidden or undocumented endpoints relevant during attack-surface mapping?
+20. What is a business-logic invariant?
+21. How would you identify a race-condition candidate?
+22. Why must final server-side state be verified during concurrency testing?
+23. Why should file uploads be treated as a lifecycle rather than a single request?
-17. Why must WebSocket authorization often be tested at the message level?
+24. Why must WebSocket authorization often be tested at the message level?
-18. Why are hidden or undocumented endpoints security-relevant?
-19. How can content-type differences affect backend behavior?
-20. Why should business rules be expressed as invariants?
+25. What is Cross-Site WebSocket Hijacking conceptually?
+26. Why can GraphQL expose a large attack surface through one endpoint?
+27. What is the difference between GraphQL object-level and field-level authorization?
+28. Why are GraphQL mutations security-sensitive?
-21. What security risks can arise at microservice trust boundaries?
+29. What security risks can arise at microservice trust boundaries?
-22. Why should controlled identities be used for authorization testing?
+30. Why should rate-limit testing be controlled?
-23. Why is baseline-first testing important?
+31. Why is baseline-first testing important?
+32. Why should one variable be changed at a time during controlled testing?
-24. How should automation be used during modern application testing?
+33. How should automation be used during modern application testing?
+34. What distinguishes an anomaly from a validated vulnerability?
-25. What evidence is required to demonstrate an API authorization vulnerability professionally?
+35. What evidence is required to demonstrate a modern application security vulnerability professionally?

 ---